priyatam/brush/README.md

     alias gulp='gulp --require coffee-script/register'

-If you have an amazon S3 account, then create a .aws.json key file in the root (see `gulp publish`).
+If you have an Amazon S3 account, create a `.aws.json` key file in the root (see `gulp publish`).
+Ensure that you add this to `.gitignore`.

   {
     "key": "",